Amortized Bayesian Mixture Models: Case studies

 where $N=400$ is the number of trials in the experiment (observational units).
+The observable variables are the response times (in seconds) $rt_i$ and the choices (binary) $y_i$ on experimental trial $i$.
 The $2\times2$ transition matrix with elements $\rho_{ij}$ gives the probability of transitioning from the latent state $i$ to $j$.
 Since each row of the transition matrix sums up to one, we will only show the results for the diagonal elements of the matrix $\alpha_{11}$ and $\alpha_{22}$, the probability of staying in the guessing and controlled state, respectively.
 The response model comprises of six parameters: the non-decision time $\tau$, the decision boundary $\alpha_1$ and the drift rate $\nu_1$, respectively, under the guessing state, the decision boundary $\alpha_2$, the drift rate for the incorrect response $\nu_{21}$ and the correct response $\nu_{22}$ under the controlled state.
 The parameter priors were selected through prior predictive simulations such that model generates realistic patterns of observed data under each state \citep{kucharsky_hidden_2021}.

 Since the observational units are always comprised only of one observation of response time $rt_i$ and one observation of choice $y_i$, using a local summary network would be redundant.
 Thus, raw data is passed directly to the global summary network for posterior inference, as well as the classification network for the classification inference.
-As a global summary network, a series of four convolutional layers is followed by a bidirectional LSTM layer with 256 units.
-The final output layer with size of 32 units was regularized using the MMD loss so that the summary statistics are approximately normally distributed \citep{kothe_detecting_2024}.
+The global summary network consists of four convolutional layers followed by a bidirectional LSTM with 256 units.
+The convolutional layers serve to extract and smooth local temporal patterns in the sequence of responses, while the LSTM captures short- and medium-range dependencies that reflect latent state persistence and switching in the underlying HMM.
+This combination allows the inference network to construct summary representations that are sensitive to temporal structure in the observed data.
+The final output layer (32 units) is regularized using the MMD loss to ensure approximately normal summary statistics \citep{kothe_detecting_2024}.
 This will allow us later to compute diagnostics of model misspecification when the model is applied to empirical data.

 The classification network $f_\alpha$ is implemented as an LSTM layer with 32 units, followed by a series of fully connected layers with ReLU activation.
 The LSTM layer allows the network to take the temporal dependencies in the data, while the dense layers further increase the expressiveness of the network.
 The classification network was trained both in the forward and backward regime, so that it can be used for both \emph{filtering} and \emph{smoothing}.